 We charge absolutely no fees or commissions for using the AdEx Platform itself.
 However, you may be required to pay a tiny fee for the validators that you use.

 The way the validator consensus works implies that channel validators have to represent opposite sides; if they don't, the channel should not be used.
 This means that at one point or another you may end up using a third-party validator.

 Running the validator stack requires computational resources and the third-party validator may require a small fee.

-What wallets can I use to create an AdEx advertiser or publisher account?
+What wallets can I use to create an AdEx account?

 You can sign up for AdEx with Trezor, Ledger or Metamask.